See original article here: http://www.employeebenefitadviser.com/opinion/6-tips-for-advisers-to-keep-data-secure

 5) Create a post-breach action plan.
 None of us ever intends to be breached, but even if we do all we can to avoid it we could still become victims.
 If we do, we need to act quickly.
 That’s why it’s good to have a post-breach action plan as part of your general disaster planning.

 6) Choose the right collaborative software.
 Whether you have employees working remotely or you have online meetings and webinars, you need to choose collaborative software that minimizes your risk of data breach.
 Choose tools that encrypt messages and have two-factor authentication at sign-in.
-There are many options, including HighQ and Syncplicity.
+There are many options, including HighQ and Syncplicity by Axway.